Chewhern/Feistel_Cipher_Toy/README.md

 This application showcase how feistel cipher works as a whole.

 ## Feistel Cipher Note
-The F function in feistel cipher diagram requires cryptographers to use either strong PRF(Pseudo-Random Function) which people can assume it as a good hashing function/algorithm or strong PRP (Pseudo-Random Permutation).
+The F function in feistel cipher diagram requires cryptographers to use either strong PRF(Pseudo-Random Function) which people can assume it as a good hashing function/algorithm or strong PRP (Pseudo-Random Permutation) which people can assume as the S-Box in AES.
 However, it's recommended to use AES,ChaCha,Salsa as they have been standardized and well tested.
 Don't use anything I have written in production code.

 The current required minimum encryption/decryption rounds is 4.